How We Build One of the Largest B2B E-commerce Platforms in the World

 I will walk you through the stages involved in creating a B2B e-commerce platform project, providing a brief overview of the main components.
 I will illustrate key points using selected case studies as examples.

-Our project teams are well-versed and enthusiastic about working with Agile methodologies.
+Our project teams are well-versed and enthusiastic about working in accordance with Agile methodologies.
 From our experience, these project management approaches resonate with and are easily understood by most e-commerce software clients.

 We handled our small-scale pharmaceutical project using Scrum.
 This involved 2-week sprints and continuous updates for the client, ensuring transparency and visible progress throughout the process.
 The team consistently set bi-weekly tasks and conducted thorough planning to ensure timely completion.
 Daily planning sessions lasting 10-15 minutes were held, and post-sprint retrospectives were conducted to learn from any errors and avoid them in the future.
 A single Project Manager (PM) led the team.

-Business analysis on a B2B platform development project
+Business analysis on a B2B e-commerce platform development project

 The process of gathering requirements for creating an e-commerce platform for B2B is a collaborative effort between the client and the web development company.